About us

 Looking ahead

-Every water company must prepare and maintain a Water Resources Management Plan (WRMP).
-This plan is updated every five years and sets out how we will achieve a secure supply of water for our customers whilst protecting the environment.
+Every water company must prepare and maintain a Water Resources Management Plan.
+This plan is updated every five years and sets out how we will achieve a secure supply of water for our customers whilst protecting the environment around us.
 WRMPs are long-term plans that require us to forecast future scenarios using a range of data.
 We’ve complied with regulators’ guidance in developing and using these forecasts to form our plan.

 The further ahead we look the more uncertain the future is, and we take this into account by using an adaptive planning approach.
 This allows us to identify all the potential options we could require.